62 Powerful Blog Optimization SEO Tips

 Wow!
 Stats like that make spending a few minutes to create a slide deck for your post worthwhile.

-You can use Canva (my favorite) or other design tool to easily create a slide deck based on your post.
+You can use Canva (my favorite) or another design tool to easily create a slide deck based on your post.

 In addition to the benefits discussed above, longer content is 52% more likely to be shared.
 Aim for at least 2,000 words.